Constraints on Metastable Dark Energy Decaying into Dark Matter: Bubble Nucleation

 \section{Bubble Nucleation}

-First order phase transitions, as the one considered here, occur through the nucleation and growth of bubbles of new phase.~\footnote{Evolution of bubbles of new vacuum in de Sitter backgrounds has been studied in different context (see, for instance, Refs.~\cite{Pannia:2021lso, TeppaPannia:2016hwv, Aguirre:2009ug, Simon:2009nb, Fischler:2007sz, PhysRevD.84.024006}).
-In addition, first order phase transitions have recently been considered as one of the possible explanations for the positive evidence of a low-frequency stochastic gravitational-wave background found in PTA experiments, see for example~\cite{NANOGrav:2023hvm}.
-Another recent interesting application of first order transitions are the New Early dark Energy models, see for instance~\cite{Niedermann:2019olb}.} This is similar to the process that happens in old inflationary models.
-In the case of old inflation, in order for the decay process to occur efficiently it was necessary an inflaton decay rate higher than a certain minimum value, in order to end inflation successfully.
-However, such a high decay rate would imply in a bubble nucleation process which leads to a highly inhomogeneous Universe.
-Given the similarities between the phase transition described here and the process that plagued the old inflationary model, we think it is important to discuss some implications of such process in the context of the model considered here.
+First-order phase transitions, as~the one considered here, occur through the nucleation and growth of bubbles of the new phase~\footnote{Evolution of bubbles of new vacuum in de Sitter backgrounds has been studied in different context (see, for~instance,~\mbox{\cite{Pannia:2021lso, TeppaPannia:2016hwv, Aguirre:2009ug, Simon:2009nb, Fischler:2007sz, PhysRevD.84.024006}}).
+In~addition, first-order phase transitions have recently been considered as one of the possible explanations for the positive evidence of a low-frequency stochastic gravitational-wave background found in PTA experiments, see for example~\cite{NANOGrav:2023hvm}.
+Another recent interesting application of first-order transitions is the New Early dark Energy models, see for instance~\cite{Niedermann:2019olb}.}.
+This is similar to the process that happens in old inflationary models.
+In~the case of old inflation, in~order for the decay process to occur efficiently, it was necessary to have an inflation decay rate higher than a certain minimum value, in~order to end inflation successfully.
+However, such a high decay rate would imply a bubble nucleation process, which leads to a highly inhomogeneous Universe.
+Given the similarities between the phase transition described here and the process that plagued the old inflationary model, we think it is important to discuss some implications of such a process in the context of the model considered~here.